Welcome to Fortune & Grand BankLearn More

 There are a couple of very fine examples of Queen Anne architecture with the ‘widow's walk' atop the roof.
 The Heritage Walk takes in most of the older houses and commercial buildings in town.
 One of the many highlights is the George C. Harris House.
 This merchant property was built by Harris in 1908.
 Tour guides in period costume will show you around.
 Another must-see is the Thorndyke House, a sea captain's house dating from 1917.

-The town hosts an annual Regional Theatre Festival in July and August, featuring plays and a lunch-time theatre series focusing on the stories and heritage of the Burin Peninsula.
+The town hosts an annual Regional Theatre Festival in July and August, featuring plays and a lunch-time theatre series focusing on the stories and heritage of the area.

 From Fortune, you can take a side trip to France – Saint-Pierre et Miquelon – on the seasonal summer passenger ferry (no cars) operated by SPM Ferries.
 In Saint-Pierre, you'll find a rich culture and traces of the islands' rum-running connections during the American prohibition (it's rumoured that Al Capone did quite a bit of business with Saint-Pierre and the local museum has one of Capone's hats on display.
 You can stay at a hotel, or a pension, have piping hot fresh bread for breakfast, sample French wine and sweets, and soak up the French ambience.
-A visit to the island of Miquelon-Langlade will reward you with breathtaking scenery and utter tranquility.
+A visit to the archipelago’s second major island, Miquelon-Langlade, will reward you with breathtaking scenery and utter tranquility.
 Set out along the 12 km sand isthmus in search of the famous Miquelon-Langlade horses or enjoy a peaceful stroll around the village before tucking in to a delicious French meal.

-Getting to Grand Bank and FortuneGrand Bank and Fortune are located on the Burin Peninsula, which is accessed via Goobies at the intersection of Route 1 and Route 210.
+Getting to Grand Bank and FortuneGrand Bank and Fortune are located on the Heritage Run, which is accessed via Goobies at the intersection of Route 1 and Route 210.
 Goobies is less than a 2-hour drive, either east from Gander or west from St. John’s, and Grand Bank is 2½ hours from Goobies.
 Total driving time is about 4 – 4½ hours.